Cyrano7/Cataclysm-ADA-mod/README.md

 # DESIGN GOALS
 * Removal of fictional and sci-fi items that don't fit into the theme.
-* More emphasis on buying, scavenging, and looting instead of crafting.
+* More emphasis on trading, scavenging, and looting instead of crafting.
 * More specific items.
 Having named or branded(when possible) instead of generic items.